About the Cathedral

 The first services are conducted in the Nave.

-Five tons of Cathedral scrap metal is donated for the war effort, including wrought iron railings.
+Five tons of Cathedral scrap metal are donated for the war effort, including wrought iron railings.
 The Cathedral accepts silver altar vessels from London’s Chapel Royal for safekeeping during the war, giving rise to the urban legend that the Cathedral housed the Crown Jewels.

 Thousands fill the Cathedral for services of thanksgiving for the end of the war.